rhel-labs/instruqt/satellite-basics/02-syncrepos/assignment.md

 ![syncstatusdetailed](../assets/syncstatusdetailed.png)

->_NOTE:_ The BaseOS and AppStream repos for RHEL8 take approximately 15 minutes to synchronize.
+>_NOTE:_ The BaseOS and AppStream repos take approximately 15 minutes to synchronize.